Malcolm P. McLean

 The idea of inter-modal containers struck McLean while transporting a load of lumber to a port.
 He was observing the long process of loading and unloading ships when inspiration hit him.

 McLean imagined trailers carrying boxes and loading them at shippers’ doors completely sealed and then sending them by truck to ports, lifting them off the chassis and storing them aboard ships.
-Upon arrival of the cargo at their destination, the process would simply be reversed.
+Upon the arrival of the cargo at their destination, the process would simply be reversed.

 Not everybody thought the break-bulk business required changing.
 US railroads shot down McLean’s idea numerous times.
 Shipping lines knew it required large investments in new equipment and vessels.
 Container ships would require additional docking space, special repair and shipbuilding facilities.